AdityaaRavi/Optimized-path/README.md

   To be able to test the algorithm I end up making, I need to have sample inputs first.
 And since I am not a masochist, I am going to make a python program that will take in the characters to use as `trees` and the size of the board, and use that information to create a `board` on which the the path finding algorithm will do its magic.

 - __Part 2:__ Creating a class that can ingest information from the board and return it to `main()` in the format needed to make my life easy when I code the actual algorithm.
-  This class will be an abstract class, the possible movements that the algorithm is allowed to move might just vary quite wildly.
+  This class will be an abstract class, as the possible movements that the algorithm is allowed to move just might vary quite wildly.

 - __Part 3:__ Creating the class (`Algorithm`) that carries out the actual algorithm.